gameboybuddies/gameboybuddies.github.io/pages/index.md

 # Game Boy Buddies

-#### 1,280 / 1,280 NFTs minted
+#### 1,280 / 1,280 NFTs released

 This pixel art project celebrates the Nintendo Game Boy, the greatest handheld video game console of all time.

-Game Boy Buddies exist as [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token) on the [Polygon](https://support.opensea.io/hc/en-us/articles/1500012889322-How-do-I-purchase-NFTs-on-Polygon-) blockchain.
+Game Boy Buddies exist as [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token) minted on the [Polygon](https://support.opensea.io/hc/en-us/articles/1500012889322-How-do-I-purchase-NFTs-on-Polygon-) blockchain.
 Each item in the collection has been programatically generated with a unique combination of traits.
 Look out for:

 - The classic DMG-01, Game Boy Pocket and Game Boy Color colorways
 - Buttons, bezels and backlight mods in a range of colors